kienduynguyen/BoxeR/README.md

 This repository is an official implementation of the paper [BoxeR: Box-Attention for 2D and 3D Transformers](https://arxiv.org/abs/2111.13087).

+Please check out our new plain detector with ViT for improved performance here: [SimPLR: A Simple and Plain Transformer for Efficient Object Detection and Segmentation](https://github.com/kienduynguyen/SimPLR).

 ## Introduction

 **Update.** We add an option that can produce mask during training and inference with less gpu memory.
 You can simply set this mode on by `model_config.boxer2d.transformer.params.residual_mode=v2`.